All Episodes

 There are steroids.

-Yeah, they're steroids that have been used in really sick people in the hospital and dramatically changed their natural history.
+There are steroids that have been used in really sick people in the hospital and dramatically changed their natural history.

-But until we understood that that's what the virus was doing to you, we couldn't be even contemplate using it.
+But until we understood that that's what the virus was doing to you, we couldn't even contemplate using it.

-Because on the surface, you wouldn't give steroids to someone fighting infection because it weakens your immune system, which is why you don't want to take steroids early in the course of this illness, because your body should be allowed to beat it first.
+Because on the surface, you wouldn't give steroids to someone fighting infection because it weakens your immune system, which is why you don't want to take steroids early in the course of this illness because your body should be allowed to beat it first.

-So that would be brought in later if there seems to be an immune system overreaction, which you rightly point out, because I know people that this has happened to, um, and and people that I that actually you know, because I asked you specific questions about specific people, and you were always very generous with your time and and knowledge and help and um and and by the way, you were usually right, but that would be a a later course if in fact you were struggling, say respiratory struggles of some kind, right?
+So that would be brought in later if there seems to be an immune system overreaction, which you rightly point out because I know people that this has happened to and people that actually you know because I asked you specific questions about specific people and you were always very generous with your time and knowledge and help.

 Exactly.

-There's lots of subtle things we've learned about the management of critical people with COVID nineteen, and that's why the mortality rate has dropped so much across the country.
+There's lots of subtle things we learned about the management of critical people with COVID-19.

 All right, quick break.